dimsplendid/pkm/Communicating with a SQL database with Tortoise ORM.md

         return list(v)
 ```

 Thanks to Tortoise, we can retrieve the comments of a post by simply doing `post.comments`.
 This is convenient, but this attribute is not directly a list of data: object into a `PostPublict`, Pydantic will try to parse this query set and fail.
 However, calling `list` on this query set forces it to output the data.
-That is the purpose of this validator.
+That is the purpose of this `validator`.
 Notice that we set it with `pre=True` to make sure it's called before the built-in Pydantic validation.

+## Setting up a Database Migration System with `Aerich`

 ## Ref

 [^1]: [Tortoise ORM — Tortoise ORM v0.17.3 Documentation (tortoise-orm.readthedocs.io)](https://tortoise-orm.readthedocs.io/en/latest/)

 [^2]: [Databases — Tortoise ORM v0.17.3 Documentation (tortoise-orm.readthedocs.io)](https://tortoise-orm.readthedocs.io/en/latest/databases.html?highlight=db_url#db-url)